7MMA7/ReplicationProject_MSR/README.md

     ```

     In the terminal you will see the feature importance ranking printed out and a CSV file named `feature_importance_results.csv` will be created in the `RQ_1/results/` directory.

+### Research Question 3 ML Approach Implementation

+1. The `merge_csv.py` file is used to merge all four given csv data files into one csv to facilitate processing data afterward.
+The `merge_data.csv` file is the result of this script and can be re-generated with the following :

+    ```bash
+    python3 RQ_3/merge_data.py
+    ```

+2. The `iac_defect_prediction.py` is used to reproduce, in one execution, all the operations mentioned in part 3.5.1 to 3.5.3 of the paper and save the results in `method_evaluation.txt`.
+The file can be re-generated using the following :

+    ```bash
+    python3 RQ_3/iac_defect_prediction.py data\merged_data.csv --label defect_status > method_evaluation.txt
+    ```